New progress in the inverse problem in the calculus of variations: Conclusion

 \section{Conclusion}

 We finish this paper with a new proposal for the classification scheme for the inverse problem in dimension $n$:

 \begin{itemize} \item[A.] $\bold{\Phi}=\lambda I_n$.
 This is equivalent to $\langle \Sigma^0 \rangle$ being a differential ideal (see proposition \ref{identity thm}). \item[B.] $\bold{\Phi}$ is diagonalisable with distinct eigenvalues (real or complex).
-Further subcases will be divided according to the integrability of the lifted two-dimensional eigenform-distributions of $\bold{\Phi}$ i.e. $q$ eigenform-distributions are non-integrable and $n-q$ are integrable.
-According to our theorem \ref{DI-first-step-cond}, if up to and including $\langle \Sigma^q \rangle$ there is no differential ideal, then there is no non-degenerate multiplier.
+Further subcases will be divided according to the integrability of the lifted two-dimensional eigen co-distributions of $\bold{\Phi}$ i.e. $q$ co-distributions are non-integrable and $n-q$ are integrable.
+According to our theorem \ref{DI-first-step-cond}, if up to and including $\langle \tilde \Sigma^q \rangle$ there is no differential ideal, then there is no non-degenerate multiplier.
 Hence, for each $q$, the subcases to be considered are that a differential ideal is generated at step $1$, step $2$,..., up to step $q$.
-Subsidiary to this is the consideration of integrable directions within non-integrable eigenspaces.
-In the event that no eigen-distributions are integrable the existence of a regular solution is given by theorem \ref{PK thm}\ \cite{PK07}.
-(The relation of the closed form in this theorem to integrable directions is not known.) \item[C.] $\bold{\Phi}$ is diagonalisable with repeated eigenvalues.
+Subsidiary to this is the consideration of integrable directions within non-integrable eigen co-distributions. \item[C.] $\bold{\Phi}$ is diagonalisable with repeated eigenvalues.
 Further subdivision according to integrability will be similar to case B above. \item[D.] $\bold{\Phi}$ is not diagonalisable.
 Further subdivision depends on the integrability of normal forms of $\bold \Phi$. \end{itemize}

 We invite the reader who has persevered thus far to compare this scheme to the geometric translation of Douglas's scheme for $n=2$ to be found in \cite{CSMBP94}.
-If that scheme was translated into EDS terms the differential ideal conditions would be followed by integrability conditions on the eigenspaces.
-In the light of theorem \ref{DI-first-step-cond} and our examples we maintain that the integrability of the eigenspaces must be considered first.
+If that scheme was translated into EDS terms the differential ideal conditions would be followed by integrability conditions on the eigen co-distributions.
+In the light of theorem \ref{DI-first-step-cond} and our examples we maintain that the integrability of the eigen co-distributions must be considered first.